-The Resilience Authority of Charles County, Inc. ("Resilience Authority") is a 501(c)(3) nonprofit organization that, as a government instrumentality, is operated for the public purpose of responding to the impacts of climate change in communities across Charles County, Maryland.
+The Resilience Authority of Charles County ("Resilience Authority") is a 501 (c)(3) nonprofit organization that, as a government instrumentality, responds to the impacts of climate change in communities across Charles County, Maryland.
+The Resilience Authority's vision is to set a national example of climate resilience grounded in environmental justice by accelerating the pace and scale of climate resilience projects.
+Through government, education, nonprofit, and private partnerships, the Resilience Authority turns climate change challenges into opportunities to create resilient communities for everyone in Charles County.